Industrial-Automation-Lab/gemini_chat/gemini-chat-client/README.md

 - Logging system (critical, error, info levels)

 To run the tests:
+- The command should be executed when in the `gemini-chat-client` directory

 ```bash
 python -m unittest -v test
 ```

 ## Installation
 To set up the project, you need to install the required dependencies.
-You can do this by running the following command in your terminal:
+You can do this by running the following command in your terminal while in the `gemini-chat-client` directory:

 ```bash
 pip install -r requirements.txt